-Instant ramen is always touted as a food for college students, but in jails across the country, it is as good as gold (used as a currency).
+Instant ramen is not just for college students and in jails across the country, it is as good as gold (used as a currency).
 Except, on the outside, here are five other types worth going to jail for (well, not really, that’s hyperbole).

-Inmates might be limited to Maruchan ramen, but for those of you on the outside who are not on a college student/inmate budget, you have a number of other choices.
-The only other thing you’ll need is your freedom and access to hot water and chef Mic(rowave) to be able to try these other five types of Japanese instant noodles.
+Inmates might be limited to Maruchan ramen, but if you are on the outside and are not on a college student or inmate budget, you have several other choices.
+The only other thing you will need is your freedom and access to hot water and “chef Mic(rowave).”
+If you have all that, you can try these five other types of Japanese instant noodles.

 If you want to know if I have a favorite, I love them all because they are something the other is not.
 Ramen can have the most variety, soba, and somen feel refreshing due to the simplicity of “healthy” toppings.
-Yakisoba just hits the over-indulgent non-broth cravings, and udon has a lot of range like ramen.
-Udon can go from soy sauce, curry, tomato to a creamy seafood/uni dish.
+Yakisoba hits the over-indulgent non-broth cravings, and udon has a range like ramen, which can go from soy sauce, curry, tomato to a creamy seafood/uni dish.

 Ramen Is a Type of Noodle and Not All Instant Noodles Are Ramen

-I don’t have to explain this to Asian food producers in Asia, but the West cell block doesn’t know the difference which is why I have to put them on blast.
+I do not have to explain this to Asian food producers in Asia, but the West cell block does not know the difference and why I have to put them on blast.
 So even though these are all instant noodles listed below, they are not all “ramen noodles.”
-Although, if you know people who think it’s the same, they’re the ones who drop the soap just to create some drama.
+Although, if you know people who think it is the same, they are the ones who drop the soap to create some drama.

 This List Is Dedicated to All the People Who Are Currently Incarcerated.